jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 #### Ardent

-Ardents are philosophers who have obtained enlightenment, flooding their bodies with Asteric soul material.
-They may channel this Asteric soul material into magical spells, as long as they remain in their elevated state.
+Ardents are philosophers who have obtained enlightenment, flooding their bodies with blue soul material.
+They may channel this blue soul material into magical spells, as long as they remain in their elevated state.

 *   _Always:_ Detection, Healing, Exorcism, Protection, Utility
 *   _Sometimes:_ Cthonic Warding, Illusion, Augmentation, Transmutation